 The UCLA Library is one of the top-ranked research libraries in the United States.
 It is greatly enhanced by the California Digital Library (CDL), which supports on-line the shared collections of the University of California and others, including the Melvyl Union Catalog, the California Periodicals database, CDL-hosted databases, archival collections held by UC and other California universities and museums, electronic journals, and other scholarly resources.
 The Geology & Geophysics Collection located in the Geology Building is part of the Science & Engineering Library (SEL), which also includes Chemistry, Physics, and Engineering/Mathematical Sciences collections.
 The Geology/Geophysics Collection is one of the largest repositories of geoscience literature in the country.
 It is strong in geology, geochemistry, geophysics, space physics, planetary science, and regional geology.
 Field-trip guidebooks, open-file reports, and CD-ROM databases are collected in addition to books and journals.The adjoining William C. Putnam Map Collection holds 90,000 topographic and geologic maps, and is a depository library for USGS geologic map series and topographic maps for California, Nevada, and Arizona.

 Housed in the UCLA Physics and Astronomy department, the goal of the IR Lab is to advance the techniques and applications of infrared imaging devices, develop infrared cameras and spectrometers, and support observational programs to study brown dwarfs and planets, star formation, and galaxies.
 To date, the IR lab has developed instruments such as K-Cam, Gemini, USNO Infrared Camera, NIRSPEC, NIRC2, OSIRIS, SHARC, FLITECAM, and MOSFIRE for use on telescopes, including the 10-meter W.M.
 Keck Telescope, 3-meter Shane Telescope at Lick Observatory, airborne NASA SOFIA Observatory.
-Currently, the IR Lab, with PI Michael Fitzgerald, is developing the Gemini Planet Imager (GPI) for the Gemini South Telescope and an Infrared Imaging Spectrograph (IRIS) for the Thirty Meter Telescope in Hawaii.
+Currently, the IR Lab, with PI James Larkin, is developing the Gemini Planet Imager (GPI) for the Gemini South Telescope and an Infrared Imaging Spectrograph (IRIS) for the Thirty Meter Telescope in Hawaii.
 In addition, the IR Lab currently supports the Brown Dwarf Spectroscopic Survey and Center for Adaptive Optics Treasury Survey observational programs.
+Mike Fitzgerald is also developing a more powerful imager for the OSIRIS instrument at the W.M.
+Keck Observatory.

 The UCLA Meteorite Collection and Gallery is housed within the Department of Earth, Planetary and Space Sciences at UCLA.
 The collection is one of the most extensive in the world, containing more than 1500 meteorite samples, many products of impacts (tektites, impact glasses, etc.), and plenty of meteorite-wrongs.
 Meteorite samples are constantly being added to the collection and are actively studied in various laboratories at UCLA and other institutes.